-In 1984, she met Norman Piluke.
-She was inspired to redirect her artistic talents toward Photography by attending Seneca College.
+When she met Norman Piluke, she was inspired to redirect her artistic talents toward Photography by attending Seneca College.
 However as life progressed she began working with Norman who recognized her appreciation of photography and took her under his wing and finally married her.
 While on field trips together, the challenge of using different equipment from 35 mm to large format further inspired her to grow as a photographer.

 Having gained her confidence in the technology, she acquired her first medium format camera, a Mamiya RZ 6x7.
 Throughout those years, Joanie was also exposed to and enjoyed the use of film and the creative printing process in the darkroom.
 Today, like Norman, you can see her using her Digital SLR camera.

 She is also an avid birdwatcher and has been enjoying bird watching for over twenty five years.
 This often assisted Norman in capturing birds on field trips during the good old film days.
-That time, Joanie carried her telescope and a pair of binoculars.Today, she can be found photographing birds with the digital SLR side by side with Norman Piluke and with other avian photographers.
+That time, Joanie carried her telescope and a pair of binoculars.Today, she can be found photographing birds with her digital SLR side by side with Norman Piluke together with other avian photographers.

-In the mid 80s, if someone asked Joanie if she does photography, she answered, "sometimes."
-Managing the Norman Piluke Gallery for her husband was her main priority and still is!
-This time photography has become a fulltime activity for Joanie.
-You will also find her many images, along with Norman's work, displayed in their gallery and their exhibitions.
+She managed the Norman Piluke Gallery for her husband and worked also in the field.
+Photography become a fulltime activity and profession of Joanie.
+You will also find her many images, along with Norman's work, displayed in their gallery and in their many exhibitions.
 LF